dynastyprocess/research-scottfishbowl/R/draft_slots.md

   ylab("Draft Slot") +
   labs(
-    title = "SFB Strategy - AllPlay Win Pct by Draft Slot", subtitle = "QB and WR centric strategies seem to be leading the way", caption = "@_TanHo | Data: ffscrapr | SFB 2016-2020" )
+    title = "SFB Strategy - AllPlay Win Pct by Draft Slot", subtitle = "Late draft slots seem at a disadvantage...and so is 1.01?", caption = "@_TanHo | Data: ffscrapr | SFB 2016-2020"
+  )
 ```